• Free shipping on all orders

 Crate training is a widely used method for training dogs and is proven to be one of the best strategies for fast and efficient housebreaking.
 This type of training relies on your dog’s natural instincts to teach them the rules and the commands you want them to learn.

 Knowing what to put in your puppy’s crate and what to avoid putting in there will help crate training be as comfortable and natural as possible for your dog, and it will ensure your pup learns quickly and in a positive and encouraging manner.
-We’ll go over the basics of what should and shouldn’t be added to your dog’s crate, and this will make sure your crate training is optimized for success and comfort.
+We will go over the basics of what should and shouldn’t be added to your dog’s crate, and this will make sure your crate training is optimized for success and comfort.
 Here’s what to put in dog crates—and what to avoid at all costs!

 Divider 8